DMBuce/sempl/README.md

 # Sempl

-A simple, line-oriented template system for the command line.
+A simple, line-oriented template utility for the command line.
 Useful for injecting command output, file contents, and environment variables into arbitrary text.